bgveenstra/fundamentals/02_chapter/07_cheatsheet.md

 # HTML Cheat Sheet

+#### Internet
+* A global system of interconnected computer networks that can communicate in various ways.

 #### World Wide Web
-* An information sharing model built on top of a global system of interconnected computer networks called the Internet.
+* An information sharing model, built on top of the internet, that uses the Hypertext Transfer Protocol (HTTP) to pass data among computers.

 #### Websites
 * Collections of files, accessible through the world wide web.